mortael/script.skinshortcuts/README.md

 The documentation with Skin Shortcuts is generally updated as features are added or changed.
 Therefore, the docs on Git refer to the latest build, and will include details of features that are not yet on the repo.

-If you are targetting the repo version of the script you can use the tags to browse the documentation for that particular release.
+If you are targeting the repo version of the script you can use the tags to browse the documentation for that particular release.